Example 16 – Greg Koukl on Why Jesus Spoke in Parables

 “And I will tell you what I think is a fairly standard response to this.
 There seems to be an indication in the Scripture, particularly in the gospels, that those who are given more revelation have greater responsibility for that revelation and therefore greater culpability for rejecting it.
 Ok?”

-But what’s the difference in how something is said – whether in parables or otherwise – if there are those predestined to hear and “respond” and those who are not?
-Now Greg’s response seeks to explain Jesus’ words to the disciples about them having “been given to know the secrets of the kingdom of heaven” and to others “it has not been given.”
-(ESV) He does so by bringing in the scriptural principle “to whom much is given, much is required.”
-This leads to the moral corollaries of responsibility and culpability for what has been given and revealed.
-But as true as that might be, how would that apply to a person’s salvation given the doctrine of unconditional election?
-Regarding salvation based in an unconditional election it is incoherent to speak of “greater responsibility for that revelation and therefore greater culpability for rejecting it.”
+Regarding salvation based on an unconditional election, it is incoherent to speak of “greater responsibility for that revelation and therefore greater culpability for rejecting it.”
 Those who reject this revelation are the non-elect, and therefore it is God himself who has assured that they will never accept it.
 How then can it be coherently said about the non-elect that they have any responsibility for accepting that revelation and have “greater culpability for rejecting it?”
-The elect will receive that revelation and the non-elect cannot receive it.
-So how is culpability based on rejecting the revelation coherent given Calvinist unconditional election?
+The elect will receive that revelation, and the non-elect cannot receive it.
+So, how is culpability based on rejecting the revelation coherent with the Calvinists’ doctrine of unconditional election?
+It is not coherent.
 This highlights the moral incoherence inherent in Calvinism.
 Greg continues,

 “The one who is given more revelation has greater culpability for rejecting it, greater culpability means greater judgment.”